cloudfoundry/cf-deployment/README.md

 These flags read a single `.yml` file that details operations to be performed on the manifest before variables are generated and filled.
 We've supplied some common manifest modifications in the `operations` directory.
-More details can be found in the [Opsfile README](operations/README.md).
+More details can be found in the [Ops-file README](operations/README.md).

-### A note on `experimental` and `test` ops-files
+### A note on `community`, `experimental`, and `test` ops-files
-The `operations` directory includes two subdirectories for "experimental" and "test" ops-files.
+The `operations` directory includes subdirectories for "community", "experimental", and "test" ops-files.

+#### Community
+"Community" ops-files are contributed by the Cloud Foundry community.
+They are not maintained or supported by the Release Integration team.
+For details, see the [Community Ops-file README](operations/community/README.md)

 #### Experimental
 "Experimental" ops-files represent configurations